Ever Since Eve (1937 film)

-Ever Since Eve is a 1937 romantic comedy film starring Marion Davies (in her final film) and Robert Montgomery.
+Ever Since Eve is a 1937 American romantic comedy film directed by Lloyd Bacon and starring Marion Davies, in her final film, Robert Montgomery, Frank McHugh and Patsy Kelly.

 Plot

-Marge Winton (Marion Davies) is fed up with having to quit job after job to avoid the advances of lecherous bosses.
+Marge Winton is fed up with having to quit job after job to avoid the advances of lecherous bosses.
 When she goes to the employment agency, she is surprised to discover that she is too beautiful for one position.
 So she gives herself a makeover, hiding her blond curls under a dark, severe wig, putting on glasses, and wearing a drab, unflattering dress.

 The disguise works.
-Book publisher Abigail Belldon (Louise Fazenda) hires her as a secretary for lazy writer Freddy Matthews (Robert Montgomery).
+Book publisher Abigail Belldon hires her as a secretary for lazy writer Freddy Matthews.
 Freddy would rather go out and party with his girlfriend Camille Lansing than start on his novel.
 Abigail has already sold the film rights, and the deadline for delivering the book to the film studio is fast approaching.
 She figures a plain secretary will be one less distraction.

 Despite his initial displeasure at Marge's appearance, Freddy gives in and accepts her.
 However, Camille keeps taking up too much of Freddy's time and attention, and Marge begins to fall for him as well.
 Thus, Marge has plenty of reason to try to sabotage their relationship.
 When this is discovered, she quits.

 A complication arises when Freddy decides to rehire her.
-He shows up at her apartment unexpectedly and sees her without her disguise, so she has to pretend to be her roommate Sadie (Patsy Kelly).
+He shows up at her apartment unexpectedly and sees her without her disguise, so she has to pretend to be her roommate Sadie.
 They spend the entire evening and part of the morning getting acquainted.

 With the deadline only days away, however, Marge pretends to go out of town for a couple of weeks.
 The plan backfires.
 Instead of writing, Freddie goes after her.
 Camille finds out and follows as well.
 Marge has no choice but to show up at the hotel, registering first as the plain secretary, then as Sadie, juggling her two personas to keep Freddie in the dark.
 She finally gets an outline from him for the last few chapters, which she uses to finish the novel on her own.

 Since he gave the outline to "Sadie", and she had no opportunity to give it to Marge, Freddie finally realizes that they are one and the same.
 He decides to marry her anyway.